How to Export Asana to Excel

-You might want to import details or migrate projects into another system, conduct more advanced analysis with formulas, or create some charts and reports that Asana’s native reporting can’t quite do.
+You might want to import details or migrate the projects you’re managing into another system, conduct more advanced analysis with formulas, or create some charts and reports that Asana’s native reporting can’t quite do.

-Below, you’ll find a step-by-step guide to exporting your Asana projects into Excel.
+Below, you’ll find a step-by-step guide to exporting projects from Asana into Excel.

-Although exporting to Excel is the solution most people think of, doing so can create some issues or difficulties that you’ll want to be aware of first.
+Although exporting Asana to Excel is the solution most people think of, doing so can create some issues or difficulties that you’ll want to be aware of first, and we’ll cover all of that in this article.

 There are also alternatives to exporting better options that you can use.
-I’ve covered those in this blog too.
+I’ve covered those in this blog too, but if you want more detailed information you might have a look at how Asana compares to Visor.

 How did I learn so much about this you might ask?
-Our solution – Visor – helps you work more fluidly and flexibility with your Asana data, including smart-spreadsheets.
-So, I’ve done a lot of research into what works, what doesn’t, and why.
+Our solution – Visor – is a project portfolio management tool that helps you work more fluidly and flexibility with your Asana data, including smart spreadsheets.
+So I’ve done a lot of research into what works, what doesn’t, and why.
 Visor is easy to use and free to get started with – try it for free here.

 The Best Way To Export Your Asana Data to Excel